 If you have a mental health care plan, the government will pay some or all of the cost of up to 10 sessions with a psychologist in a calendar year.
 It will also cover sessions with some counsellors.

 You claim your session through Medicare and get a Medicare rebate.
+Visit our page on health cover if you’re unfamiliar with Medicare and Medicare rebates.

 When you have a mental health care plan you will get access to 6 sessions and then, after a review with your doctor, you will be eligible for another 4.
 This is annually so if you need more support after 12 months it is available to you.